-Your hot water heater is probably the most underrated machine in your home.
-Think about it – without a water heater, you don’t have any of these luxuries:
+The water heater is probably the most underestimated machine in your home.
+Seriously – without a water heater, you don’t have any of these luxuries:

 - Steamy showers

 - Clean towels and sheets

 Given the significance of the water heater, do you actually know much about it?
 We’re here with a few things to think about when it comes to maintaining, servicing, and replacing your water heater.

 The average lifespan of residential water heaters is about ten to twelve years.

 Natural gas and electric water heaters will commonly last about a decade before you need to consider replacing the appliance.
 If you are not sure about the age of your water heater, the date the system was manufactured will be displayed in the serial number which can be found on the identification tag on the water heater tank.